-The College had a net cash inflow from its underlying operations of £468,000.
-In addition, the College invested £564,000 through capital expenditure and had a net cash outflow of £46,000 from other investing activities and financing activities.
-There was a resulting cash outflow of £142,000 for the reporting year.
+The College had a net cash inflow from its underlying operations of £352,000.
+In addition, the College invested £351,000 through capital expenditure and had a net cash outflow of £38,000 from other investing activities and financing activities.
+There was a resulting cash outflow of £37,000 for the reporting year.

 The College has an overdraft facility of £750,000.
 This is an agreed on-going facility, subject to an annual review.
+However, under the Department for Education's new commercial borrowing restrictions for colleges, only £550,000 is permitted for actual use.